 How selling gold from Much Wenlock by post works

 GoldPaid serves customers in Much Wenlock by post using a prepaid Royal Mail label.
 You do not need to visit a shop.
-There is no GoldPaid premises in Much Wenlock to attend; the process is deliberately arranged so the parcel does the travelling, not you, and so every decision is made by you at home.
+There are no GoldPaid premises in Much Wenlock to attend; the process is deliberately arranged so the parcel does the travelling, not you, and so every decision is made by you at home.

-How the offer is worked out
+What the offer is built on

 From a Much Wenlock Post Office counter to our XRF bench